mahdisesmaeelian/mahdisesmaeelian/README.md

-# Hi this is Mahdis Esmaeelian
+# Hi this is Mahdis
 ### I study Software engineering at Rafsanjani University , Islamic Azad University Central Tehran
+Focussing on learning Python